 Entry counter

 Each group is associated with a required counter field of semantic data type NumInGroup to tell how many entries are contained by a message.
 The value of the counter is a non-negative integer.
-See “Encoding of repeating group dimensions” section Encoding of repeating group dimensionsbelow for encoding of that counter.
+See section Encoding of repeating group dimensions for details.

 Empty group